build-for-nepal/bikram-samvat-calendar/README.md

 Feel free to copy and paste this Markdown content into your README file.
 If you need any changes or additions, let me know!

+---
+For more in-depth information about developing web application using the nepal-map package, please refer to the [Developer Guide](DEVELOPER.md).